SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 * Make all colors use the current theme
 * Window only with Lifter info controls for spotters
 * Wight amount and color settings in settings tab
+* Custom window for Messagebox that correspond with the design of the rest of the program

 ## Low